goktugcy/device-detector/README.md

 ### `getUserInfo()`

-Retrieves all user information (browser, OS, device, language) in an associative array.
+Retrieves all user information (browser, OS, device, language) as a concatenated string.
+Filters out any information that is not available.

 ## Contributing